dotnet/docs/docs/architecture/cloud-native/azure-security.md

 In a computer system, a fantastic example is the rights of a user connecting to a database.
 In many cases, there's a single user account used to both build the database structure and run the application.
 Except in extreme cases, the account running the application doesn't need the ability to update schema information.
 There should be several accounts that provide different levels of privilege.
 The application should only use the permission level that grants read and write access to the data in the tables.
 This kind of protection would eliminate attacks that aimed to drop database tables or introduce malicious triggers.

-Almost every part of building a cloud native application can benefit from remembering the principle of least privilege.
+Almost every part of building a cloud-native application can benefit from remembering the principle of least privilege.
 You can find it at play when setting up firewalls, network security groups, roles, and scopes in Role-based access control (RBAC).

 ## Penetration testing